How Much Does a Handyman Charge to Hang a Door?

 What Factors Push the Price Up or Down

-Additionally, your choice of hardware affects the total cost.
-A basic door knob from a brand like Kwikset costs around $20 to $40.
-A smart lock or a high-end Schlage deadbolt can run $80 to $200 or more.
-If you want your handyman to supply the hardware, expect a small markup on top of the retail price.
+Hardware choice matters too.
+A basic Kwikset knob runs $20 to $40.
+A smart lock or high-end Schlage deadbolt can hit $80 to $200 or more.
+If your handyman supplies it, add a small markup to the retail price.

 How to Hire the Right Handyman for a Door Job